Singapore - Country Commercial Guide

 Overview

-Enterprise Singapore (EnterpriseSG) develops and promotes a robust and internationally recognized Quality & Standards ecosystem in Singapore.
-This ecosystem enables enterprises to become more efficient, productive and globally competitive.
+It supports the growth of Singapore as a hub for global trading and startups and builds trust in Singapore’s products and services by developing and promoting a robust and internationally recognized Quality & Standards ecosystem.
+This ecosystem enables enterprises to become more efficient, productive, and globally competitive.
 As a key pillar of Singapore’s future economy, it helps to transform industries, support emerging areas, enable internationalization and promote good jobs and skills.

 EnterpriseSG participates in several international and regional fora such as the Pacific Area Standards Congress (PASC), Asia Pacific Economic Cooperation Sub-Committee on Standards & Conformance (APEC SCSC), ASEAN Consultative Committee on Standards & Quality (ACCSQ), and Asia Pacific Accreditation Cooperation (APAC).
 Our role on these global platforms helps strengthen the Singapore brand and reduce technical barriers for market access.